elixir-cloud-aai/proTES/README.md

 ## Docker MTU Troubleshooting

-Sometimes containers cannot reach external hosts due to a mismatch between the container network MTU and the host/network MTU (for example when the host interface or an overlay/VPN uses a lower MTU).
+Sometimes containers cannot reach external hosts due to a mismatch between the container network Maximum Transmission Unit (MTU) and the host/network MTU (for example when the host interface or an overlay/VPN uses a lower MTU).
 This may cause TCP connections to hang or time out when packets exceed the path MTU and ICMP "fragmentation needed" messages are not delivered correctly.

 Quick checks

-- From the host: `ip link show` to inspect MTU of the physical interface (e.g. `enp3s0`) and existing bridges (`br-...`).
+- From the host: `ip link` to inspect MTU of the physical interface (e.g. `enp3s0`) and existing bridges (`br-...`).
 - From the container: verify connectivity with `curl` and check `/etc/resolv.conf`.
 - Capture ICMP messages on the host while reproducing the failure: e.g.